IzzySoft/ext3undel/doc/readme.txt

 to scan that image (instead of the complete file system), and our result is much closer to what we seek.

-Opposite to R.O.L.F., R.A.L.F. is designed to get all files from a given disk (partition).
-You might not need R.A.L.F, but could use PhotoRec or foremost directly instead - all R.A.L.F. does is to save you from selecting the command line switches/options, and ensuring that you recover to a disk/partition other than the original data are on, to avoid more destruction before the recovery has been done.
+Opposite to R.A.L.F., G.A.B.I. is designed to get all files from a given disk (partition).
+You might not need G.A.B.I., but could use PhotoRec or foremost directly instead - all G.A.B.I. does is to save you from selecting the command line switches/options, and ensuring that you recover to a disk/partition other than the original data are on, to avoid more destruction before the recovery has been done.